SourceForge Logo

 Translate a document

-The reference version is always the english one (sounds obvious but it does not hurt to repeat it).
+The reference version is always the English one (sounds obvious but it does not hurt to repeat it).